unveiler-io/developer-website/blog/2020-10-04-Fraud-prevention-using-ClaimR.md

 author_url: https://github.com/Addono
 author_image_url: /img/team/adriaan.jpg
 tags: [ClaimR, Use Cases]
-description: In this post we walk you through how to create a React Native app with verified location from ClaimR from scratch.
+description: In this post we will cover the impact of location fraud and how apps can integrate with ClaimR as to prevent location fraud.
 #image: https://i.imgur.com/mErPwqL.png
 hide_table_of_contents: false
 ---